4talesa/TOTVSLabsBeaconChallenge/README.md

 2. Web application prototype that supports the management of employee activities and farms;

-3. Mobile application prototype on the Android platform that makes use of the beacon of resources (with Estimote´Beacons) and integration with MQTT server (for IoT).
+3. Mobile application prototype on the Android platform that makes use of the beacon of resources (with Estimote Beacons) and integration with MQTT server (for IoT).

 My contact info is: